fabien-roy/glo-3112-project/README.md

 We aren't perfect and we know it.
 Here's the list of improvements upon release 1 :

+- [Frontend's CI is currently broken](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues/227).
+This is related to a last-minute minor change.
+We did not have enough time to fix this, but it's only shown on GitHub Actions.
+Running tests locally does not reveal anything.
 - [MongoDB schemas are not cross-referenced](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues/158).
 This would allow use to get a user avatars when gettings a post or getting a user's post when getting that user.
 - [Frontend's forms are missing a lot of tests](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues/242).
 - [Our frontend should use a global state instead of poking the backend all the time](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues/226).